Maruthi158/691-01-F21-DevRFP-Group5/Proposal.md

 ## Epics / User Stories / Tasks :

-Below would be the estimated list of tasks for this project.
+Below would be the estimated user stories for this project.

-1)Design an ERD Diagram suitable for implementing the application.

-2)Designing of the User Interface Suitable for the application.
+1)As a User I want to login/Signup for the application.

-3)Building a signup page for the application with all the required details.

-4)Build a Sign-in page for logging into the application and validating the data from the database.

-5)Building the module to include two-factor authentication for the users.

-6)Verification of two-factor authentication Scheme with the users.

-7)Build the module to have an option for students to upload the course schedule.
+2)As a user I want to login via two factor authentication successfully using the application

+3)As a User I want to upload my course Schedule

-8)Building a Home page of the application to display a grid view of courses.
+4)As a User I want to view grid view of my courses

-9)Perform Validation to check if the home page is displayed accordingly as expected.
+5)As a User I want to know about the upcoming to-do lists of the specific class.

-10)Development of the code to display the to-do lists along with memo functionality in the application.
+6)As a User I want to look at the memo functionlity of the application.

-11)Perform Validation to check if the to-do lists are displayed accordingly.

-12)Development of code to link the calendar to the application to display all the tasks for the respective dates.

-13)Perform Validation to check if the calendar is updated accordingly.

-14)Develop a chat option inside the application which would allow students for communicating.

-15)Verification to check if chat functionality is properly working.

-16)Develop a code to have an option for students to select the choice of their themes.

-17)Validating if we have the above option for customization of themes is properly working
+7)As a User I want to choose my themes for display purpose

 ## Acceptance criteria checklist: